markround/tiller/README.md

 	...
 	CMD ["/usr/local/bin/tiller" , "-v"]

 Now, set up your configuration.
-By default, Tiller looks for configuration under `/etc/tiller`, but this can be set to somewhere else by setting the environment variable `tiller_base`.
+By default, Tiller looks for configuration under `/etc/tiller`, but this can be set to somewhere else by setting the environment variable `tiller_base` or by using the `-b` flag.
 This is particularly useful for testing purposes, e.g.

+	$ tiller_base=/tmp/tiller tiller -v

+or

-	$ tiller_base=$PWD/tiller tiller -v
+	$ tiller -v -b /tmp/tiller

 Tiller expects a directory structure like this (using /etc/tiller as its base, and the file data and template sources) :